 I note Mr Welch's contribution was all about government debt, government this, government that.
 But the bottom line is, Mr Welch, I do not know what your proposals are, because again you come in and you attack the government but I do not hear any skerrick of information about what you propose, about what you might do, because we know what the Liberals will do: if you ever got into government, you would cut, cut, cut, cut.
 You would cut everything.
 You would start with public education, and you would also then go to public health, because you hate the public.
 You hate public servants.
-Let us talk about what Peter Dutton went to the election with.
-Let us cut.
-Let us do a 'department of government efficiency' and cut the public service.
-Let us get rid of all diversity, equity and inclusion.
+Let us talk about what Peter Dutton went to the election with: 'Let's cut.
+Let's do a department of government efficiency and cut the public service.
+Let's get rid of all diversity, equity and inclusion.'
 I mean, it is just the playbook - the worst examples.